-- 1. Work in collaboration with victims, cognizant of the principles of "continuing engagement," as addressed in the training memo accompanying this protocol. - a.
-Whenever possible, minimize the victim's need to confront the offender. - b.
-When using information provided by the victim, protect her or him from retaliation. - c.
-Treat each interaction with the victim as an attempt to build collaboration over multiple interventions. - d.
-Be mindful of the complex and often dangerous implications of a victim's cooperation with the legal system. - e.
+A. Work in collaboration with victims, cognizant of the principles of "continuing engagement," as addressed in the training memo accompanying this protocol.

+- 1. Communicate in the victim's preferred language and method of communication in accordance with agency policy and Appendix 1H: Training Memo: Building Language Access for the Deaf Community into the Criminal Legal System Response to Domestic Violence. - 2.
+Whenever possible, minimize the victim's need to confront the offender. - 3.
+When using information provided by the victim, protect her or him from retaliation. - 4.
+Treat each interaction with the victim as an attempt to build collaboration over multiple interventions. - 5.
+Be mindful of the complex and often dangerous implications of a victim's cooperation with the legal system. - 6.
 Be aware that the fundamental purpose of battering, which characterizes the majority of domestic violence criminal cases, is to control what the victim says, thinks, feels, and does.
 Victims are rarely in a position to "tell all," although they may do so in unguarded moments.
-Take great care to not endanger victims with what they have shared about the offender, the abuse and their situation. - f.
-Engage in dialogue with the victim, thereby avoiding inadvertently treating her or him simply as an information source.

-- g.
-In order to avoid unintentionally replicating or reinforcing the actions of the abuser, offer a clear alternative to messages that the victim is crazy, at fault, unbelievable, and unable to make decisions and that the abuser is unstoppable. - 2.
-Victim engagement guidelines for patrol officers:
+Take great care to not endanger victims with what they have shared about the offender, the abuse and their situation. - 7.
+Engage in dialogue with the victim, thereby avoiding inadvertently treating her or him simply as an information source. - 8.
+In order to avoid unintentionally replicating or reinforcing the actions of the abuser, offer a clear alternative to messages that the victim is crazy, at fault, unbelievable, and unable to make decisions and that the abuser is unstoppable.

+B. Victim engagement guidelines for patrol officers:

-In responding to domestic violence- related calls, conducting the on-scene investigation, and interacting with victims and suspects, take the following specific actions, as appropriate to the circumstances of the case and victim safety:
+In responding to domestic violence-related calls, conducting the on-scene investigation, and interacting with victims and suspects, take the following specific actions, as appropriate to the circumstances of the case and victim safety: